 External Professor and Past President

 He is a past President of the Society for American Archaeology, a past Chair of Section H (Anthropology) of the American Association for the Advancement of Science, and past Editor of American Antiquity.
-He served as Chair of the Smithsonian Science Commission and currently is a member of the National Advisory Board of the Smithsonian’s National Museum of Natural History, as well as a member of the Committee on Research and Exploration of the National Geographic Society.
+He served as Chair of the Smithsonian Science Commission and currently is Chair of the Cultural Property Advisory Committee at the U.S. Department of State (a Presidential appointment).
+He also is a member of the National Advisory Board of the Smithsonian’s National Museum of Natural History, as well as a member of the Committee on Research and Exploration of the National Geographic Society.

 His principal scholarly interests include: ancient Maya civilization, pre-industrial urbanism, settlement pattern studies, archaeological theory and method, the history of archaeology, and the relevance of archaeology in the modern world.
 Over the past forty years, he has undertaken archaeological field research in both Mexico and Guatemala.

 Listen to Sabloff's 2009 National Academy of Sciences Interview HERE